Learn about the patient advocate career path and the role it plays in navigating patients through the health care system.

 Organizational skills: Staying organized is also essential.
 You'll likely work with multiple patients simultaneously, so you'll need to keep each one's information separate.
 You'll also need to keep up with appointments, medical bills, due dates, and more.

-Besides soft skills, patient advocates need to have a firm grasp of the health care system and that includes learning all the medical terminology.
+Besides soft skills, patient advocates need to have a firm grasp of the health care system, which includes learning medical terminology.
 You'll want to know abbreviations common in the medical field, how to read health records, and more.
 Take Rice University's Medical Terminology Specialization to get up to speed.

-There is no one specific path to getting a patient advocate job.
+No specific path leads to a patient advocate job.
 Each employer may set its own educational requirements, and some may have none but offer on-the-job training.
 Others may require job experience in areas like nursing or medical billing.
-Here's a guide to navigating this career path.
+If you decide to pursue a job as a patient advocate, keep these tips in mind:

 While a degree is not necessarily required to become a patient advocate, some colleges and universities may offer programs or certifications to help prepare you for a career in the field.
 If you choose this path, you might take courses on finance, ethics, health care law, communication, the health care system, and other related topics.

 Another option is to earn the Board Certified Patient Advocate (BCPA) credential from the Patient Advocate Certification Board (PACB).
-The certification exam is open to people with various backgrounds related to patient advocacy, ranging from those who volunteer in hospitals to physicians.
-Eligibility is judged on a case-by-case basis.
+People with various backgrounds related to patient advocacy, ranging from those who volunteer in hospitals to physicians, are eligible to take the exam on a case-by-case basis.
 To take the exam, you must first submit an application and show proof of identification.
 The certification can help open you up to more job opportunities.

 Plus, the more you know about the US health care system (which can be quite complicated!), especially finance and billing, the better.
-It's also essential to understand health care laws, insurance coverage, and how to use a computer.
+It's also essential to understand health care laws and insurance coverage, as well as how to use a computer.

-If you already possess these skills, you'll need to work on making sure you can demonstrate them to potential employers during interviews.
+If you already possess these skills, you are already on your way to becoming a patient advocate.
+Be sure to demonstrate your skills to potential employers during interviews.

 Editorial Team